JoeChrys/computer_architecture/README.md

     }
 }
 ```

-### 3.
-#### **SimpleCPU**
-The **SimpleCPU** is a simple, purely functional in-order model, suitable for cases where a detailed model is not necessary.
-It is broken down into three classes, the first one of which is the **BaseSimpleCPU**.
-This class implements various basic functions, such as interrupt checking and andancing the PC.
-You can not run this on its own though.
-You need to use one of the classes that inherits from **BaseSimpleCPU**.
-Those classes are **AtomicSimpleCPU** and **TimingSimpleCPU**. **AtomicSimpleCPU** uses atomic memory access which is faster than timing memory access. **TimingSimpleCPU** uses the timing memory access which is the most detailed access type.
-#### **MinorCPU**
-**Minor** is a processor model with a fixed, 4 stage pipeline.
-It is intended to be used to model processors with strict in-order execution behaviour and allows visualisation of an instruction’s position in the pipeline.
-The intention is to provide a framework for correlating the model with a particular, chosen processor with similar capabilities.
-The four stages of the pipeline work as follows.\
-**Fetch1** fetches cache lines or partial cache lines from the I-cache and passing them on to Fetch2.\
-**Fetch2** separates the data from **Fetch1** into individual instructions which are packed into a vector of instructions.\
-**Decode Stage** decomposes those instructions into micro-ops (if necessary) and packs them into its output instruction vector.\
-**Execute Stage** provides all the instruction execution and memory access mechanisms.

----

 ### 3.a.
 The number of the simulated seconds was dramatically different between a **MinorCPU** model and a **TimingSimpleCPU** model.
 Our simple code run in `1.691 ms` with on a **TimingSimpleCPU** and in `0.722 ms` on a **MinorCPU** model.